Nile (band): 2010s

 On October 21, 2010, bassist Chris Lollis was confirmed as the new member for Nile, after four years of session work with the band.
 On December 6, 2011, Nile announced work in progress, and the completion of drum tracking, for their upcoming album in 2012.

 On February 4, 2012, Karl Sanders announced on his Facebook page that they had a new bassist, Todd Ellis, who would contribute vocals to the new record.
 The next day, he explained on the band's official forum that he had lost contact with Chris Lollis during the writing and recording of the upcoming album, and after three months of silence from him they hired a replacement.
 The seventh album At the Gate of Sethu was released on June 29, 2012.

 On February 9, 2015, Todd Ellis left the band, citing "unforeseen circumstances beyond my control".
 Nile's eighth studio album What Should Not Be Unearthed was released on August 28, 2015.

 In the summer of 2016, the band took part in the Summer Slaughter tour.

 In October 2016, after the Summer Slaughter tour, Dallas Toler-Wade left the band, prioritizing his duties with Narcotic Wasteland, and was replaced by Enthean vocalist/guitarist Brian Kingsland.
 Nile made the announcement in February 2017, In May 2017, the band entered the studio to begin work on their ninth album Vile Nilotic Rites, which was released on November 1, 2019.

 2020s

 In July 2022, Sanders confirmed to Guitar World magazine that Nile has been working on their tenth studio album: "So far, we've got 10 songs written.
 We're probably going to do three more, and hopefully start recording by the end of the summer.
 Then we've got a European tour coming up in November/December, and after that, we've got to finish the record and hopefully get it out sometime early next year."

 In October 2022 Nile announced Julian Guillen would be joining the band on bass for the upcoming November/December European tour.

+On May 29, 2024, Nile released the song "Chapter for Not Being Hung Upside Down on a Stake in the Underworld and Made to Eat Feces by The Four Apes" from the album The Underworld Awaits Us All, which was released by Napalm Records on August 23, 2024.

+In September 2025, before the band's The Underworld Awaits Tour in the United States, bassist/vocalist Dan Vadim Von announced on Instagram his departure from the band after two years in the lineup "to focus on other commitments".